FanWang0216/Regenie.QRS/README.md

 We provide a toy dataset in [example](/example).
 The input data includes
-1) the [genotype matrix](example/example.genotype.tsv) that contains N sample = 503 individuals (column "IID")
+1) the binary [genotype file](example/example.bed) that contains N sample = 500 individuals (column "IID") and N variant = 100 SNPs from the [https://github.com/cloufield/GWASTutorial.git/01_Dataset/download_sampledata.sh](https://github.com/cloufield/GWASTutorial.git/01_Dataset/download_sampledata.sh).
-and N variant = 10 SNPs (columns starting with "1-555") from the [1000 Genome Phase 3](https://www.internationalgenome.org/category/phase-3/).
+2) the [phenotype file](example/normalized_pheno.txt) that contains one simulated quantitative trait (column "Y1") for the N sample = 500 individuals (column "IID").
-2) the [phenotype table](example/example.phenotype.tsv) that contains one simulated quantitative trait (column "PHENOTYPE") and two simulated covariates (columns "COVAR1" and "COVAR2") for the N sample = 503 individuals (column "IID").
+3) the [covariate file](example/covariate.txt) that contains two simulated covariates (columns "COVAR1" and "COVAR2") for the N sample = 500 individuals (column "IID").

 Run the R script [example.regenie.qrs.R](example.regenie.qrs.R) to perform Regenie.QRS GWAS (single variant tests) for the phenotype and genotype data in [example](/example).
 Set ```is.effect.estimated = T``` to enable the estimation of quantile-specific effect size (disabled by default).